Noba1anc3/yolov3/README.md

   Please put the model to the folder yolov3/checkpoints/
   If the github model failed, please go to bhpan for download.
   If the bhpan also failed, please issue to the repository or send mail to 751978769@qq.com.
-  the best model is still under estimating, please check the github repository after 24:00 2019-12-19 (^ ^).

 ## Tensorboard Log File
   https://github.com/Noba1anc3/model-and-log